Professor Cathy Nutbrown of the University of Sheffield details the concept of attachment and the key person in early childhood settings…

 Adults who are ‘in tune’ with children are better able to support their learning, and it could be argued that the provision of a key person should be afforded to children as a matter of right.
 Indeed, reflecting on the implications of the UN Convention on the Rights of the Child for provision for young children, Jools Page argues that the Key Person Approach is essential if children are to feel secure and loved in their early years settings (Nutbrown and Page 2008).

 The issues surrounding ‘attachment’ and the ‘key person’ are explored in detail in the following books…

-• Nutbrown, C and Page, J Working with Babies and Children Under Three London (Sage, 2008)
+● Nutbrown, C and Page, J Working with Babies and Children Under Three (Sage, 2008).

-Cathy Nutbrown is Director of Studies in Early Childhood Education at the School of Education, University of Sheffield.
-Further discussion of the issues of ‘attachment’ and the ‘key person’ can be found in Cathy’s book, Key Concepts in Early Childhood Education and Care (2nd edn), published by Sage 2011.
-To receive 20% off of your copy, visit www.uk.sagepub.com/books/Book234324 and enter the code UK11RO001 before September 5th.
+Cathy Nutbrown is head of the School of Education at the University of Sheffield.
+Further discussion of the issues of ‘attachment’ and the ‘key person’ can be found in Cathy’s book, Key Concepts in Early Childhood Education and Care (2nd edn), published by Sage.

 Get 56 top early years tips delivered straight to your inboxFind out more here >